Light from darkness: history of a hot dark sector: Abstract

 \section{Abstract}

-We study a scenario in which the expansion of the early universe is driven by a hot hidden sector (HS) with an initial temperature $T'$ that is significantly higher than that of a visible sector (VS), $T' \gg T$.
-The latter is assumed to be made of Standard Model (SM) particles and our main focus is on the possibility that dark matter (DM) is part of the hot HS and that its abundance is set by secluded freeze-out.
-In particular, we study the subsequent evolution and fate of its companion particle after DM freeze-out.
-To be concrete, we work within a framework in which the DM is a Dirac fermion and its companion a massive dark photon.
-Coupling between the SM and HS is through kinetic mixing.
-We provide a comprehensive analytical and numerical analysis, including the subsequent process of thermalization of the two sectors.
-We use these results to explore the viable parameter space of both the DM matter particle and its companion.
-Assuming that the DM annihilation cross section is bounded by unitarity, the mass of the DM could be as large as $\sim 10^{11}$ GeV.
+{ We study a scenario in which the expansion of the Early Universe is driven by a hot hidden sector (HS) with an initial temperature $T'$ that is significantly higher than that of the visible sector (VS), $T' \gg T$.
+The latter is assumed to be made of Standard Model (SM) particles and our main focus is on the possibility that dark matter (DM) is part of the dominant HS and that its abundance is set by secluded freeze-out.
+In particular, we study the subsequent evolution and fate of the DM companion particle after freeze-out all the way toward reheating of the VS. To make this scenario more concrete, we work within dark QED, a framework in which the DM is a Dirac fermion and its companion, a massive dark photon; coupling between the SM and HS is through kinetic mixing.
+We provide a detailed and comprehensive numerical and analytical analysis of the different regimes of reheating of the VS. Extending and complementing the work of Coy {\em et al} on the``domain of thermal dark matter candidates" \cite{Coy:2021ann}, we use our results to explore the viable parameter space of both the DM matter particle and its companion, here the dark photon.
+We show that current and future fixed target experiments can probe scenarios along which the expansion was driven by relativistic DM photons, a scenario dubbed relativistic reheating.
+We also set new bounds on the maximal temperature ratio $T'/T$ and argue for an extension of the domain toward very large DM masses, $m_{\rm dm} \sim 10^{11}$ GeV.
+These are possible assuming that DM annihilation is bounded by unitarity and that reheating of the VS occurs just before big bang nucleosynthesis.
+We also discuss some possible implications for (and constraints on) baryogenesis, including simple leptogenesis mechanisms, and how they may set additional constraints on the domain of DM candidates.}